ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | KEEP @timestamp, client_ip, http_method, request_path, status_code, user_agent
 ```

-> [!NOTE]
-> You'll note that our search has gotten a little slower when we added query-time GROK parsing.
-In our next challenge, we will show you how we can retain fast-search over long time windows WITH parsing using ingest-time parsing.

 # Is this affecting all APIs?

 Let's make use of these parsed fields to break down `status_code` by `request_path` to see if this is affecting only a specific API?